fabiensabatie/filler/README.md

 ## Bonus

 Reading the game on the terminal isn't very user-friendly.
 A visualizer made with the minilibx (a graphical library made for our graphical projects at 42) makes the game much more intuitive to follow.
-It is the combined efforts of [fsabatie][3] and I.
+It is the combined efforts of [nfinkel][3] and I. (This readme isn't though, I just nicely duplicated it from his own git) :)

 ## Installation